 Users hated it.
 Facebook became ‘Stalkerbook’ as a sizeable proportion of the site’s 12 million users threatened to decamp for MySpace.
-But the News Feed stayed and turned out to be central to Facebook’s success.
+But News Feed stayed.
 It was only after the introduction of the News Feed that Facebook took off.
 Twitter launched the following year with a News Feed and nothing else.
 Since then, it has become standard practice on social media sites to feature a feed or stream that compiles everything that people are doing in one place.
 The all-in feed has become central to the social media experience.

 The News Feed works because it taps into the logic of gift culture.
 News Feed turned Facebook into a gift economy.
 Make no mistake: this is precisely what Mark Zuckerberg aimed to achieve.